Neoabolitionism (race relations): New views of race and slavery

 Beginning in the 1960s, historians writing about slavery, the Civil War and Reconstruction, emphasized the human advancement achieved by the abolition of slavery and the emancipation of those who had been enslaved.
 Historians such as James McPherson and Martin Duberman admired the abolitionists and wrote studies of them.
 Through the later 20th century, such historians as David W. Blight, Michael Les Benedict, James McPherson, John Hope Franklin, and Steven Hahn marshalled documentation to reject the Dunning School notion that the Reconstruction era was overwhelmingly corrupt.
 They evaluated the postwar period as not more corrupt than many times of social change and turmoil in American history.

-John Hope Franklin argued that Reconstruction had positive elements: most significantly, the enfranchisement of African-Americans, both those already free before the war and former slaves; the extension of citizenship and civil rights to four million African-Americans; and the introduction of public schools throughout the South where such schools generally had not existed.
-Franklin, for example, points to the founding of Howard and Fisk, historically black universities that educated generations, as two major successes of Reconstruction.
+John Hope Franklin argued that Reconstruction had positive elements, most significantly the enfranchisement of African-Americans, both those already free before the war and former slaves; the extension of citizenship and civil rights to four million African-Americans; and the introduction of public schools throughout the South where such schools generally had not existed.
+Franklin points to the founding of Howard and Fisk, historically black universities that educated generations, as two major successes of Reconstruction.

-They went far beyond that in looking at slavery in detail, with changes in ideas about relations between masters and enslaved, and the various forms of resistance the latter used.
-The development of African-American communities, education and political culture has been intensively studied.
+Historians have also looked at slavery in detail, including changes in ideas about relations between masters and enslaved, and the various forms of resistance the latter used.
+They have also studied the development of African-American communities, education, and political culture.

 Historians argued that depriving African-Americans of suffrage and civil rights, as was done in the South following Reconstruction, was itself a terrible form of corruption.
-They considered it a violation of the tenets of representative government, as African-Americans had been effectively excluded from political participation and public life for decades.
+They considered it a violation of the tenets of representative government, as African Americans had been effectively excluded from political participation and public life for decades.

 In his 1988 book Eric Foner dated the beginning of Reconstruction in 1863, emphasizing the significance of emancipation and the Emancipation Proclamation.
 His title, Reconstruction: America's Unfinished Revolution, 1863-1877 (1988), emphasized the "unfinished" theme in its subtitle, explicitly connecting Reconstruction to the American Revolution, which had been based on ideas about human liberty and equality.
 His work suggested that Reconstruction had not completed the work of providing equality and rights to all American citizens, even after constitutional amendments to provide freedmen with citizenship.
 That work was continuing in the 20th century.
 His book was published after the civil rights movement gained federal legislation to enforce constitutional rights of suffrage and equal treatment under the law for African-Americans and overturn state discrimination.
 Foner did not identify as a "neoabolitionist" in this work, nor did he refer to other historians by that term.